Differentiated instruction is a student-centered approach to teaching and learning created by Carol Ann Tomlinson.

 A teacher will teach one topic to a class but give each student a different experience.

-The differentiated instruction approach is focused on ensuring content is flexible to the needs of students.
+The differentiated instruction approach is focused on ensuring content and learning environment are flexible to the needs of students.

 Differentiation may focus on changing content based on: